jstreifel-33/cookie-stand/README.md

-# LAB - 06
+# LAB - 07

-## Getting Started on Salmon Cookies
+## Salmon Cookies Pt.
+2

-Create and publish to sales page a list of simulated sales of salmon cookies based on initial data.
+Create objects using a constructor function and publish data to a table

 ### Authors: Joseph Streifel